PranavAngrish/MERN-User-Management-System/README.md

 - Admin cannot delete or change each other.
 - Root user and Admins can create new users.
 - Root user and Admins can change user name, email, password, and roles.
+- Provides a feature for searching user names to find users details.
 - Provide a permission feature that restricts user access as soon as possible if needed.
 - Provide a way to remove user access.